 Who may use the computers: Computer access is offered to all library visitors.
 Patrons under 18 must have a parental consent form on file in order to access the internet.
 Young children must demonstrate computer competency and respect for the computer equipment in order to have access to local games and software.
 Because the library’s computer resources are not unlimited, sign-up sheets are maintained in order to provide access to as many people as possible.
-All users must sign in at the circulation desk.
-The sign-in sheet includes an agreement to use the computers in accordance with the regulations set forth in this document.
+All users must sign a computer-use agreement, stating that they will use the computers in accordance with the regulations set forth in this document.
 Exceptions for out-of-town visitors checking e-mail may be made at the discretion of the library staff.

 Regulations for general computer use: